Yves Buteau: War against the Outlaws

-Expansion into British Columbia
+Consolidation and expansion into British Columbia

+In 1979, Buteau broke the Montreal chapter into two new chapters, a Montreal North chapter based in Laval and a Montreal South chapter based in Sorel.

-Starting in 1981, Buteau was in talks with a three-chapter strong biker called Satan's Angels to have them "patch over" to join the Hells Angels.
+Starting in 1981, Buteau was in talks with a three-chapter strong biker gang called Satan's Angels to have them "patch over" to join the Hells Angels.
+Buteau imposed the condition that Satan's Angels first had to prove themselves worthy of being Hells Angels by eliminating other biker gangs in British Columbia in much the same way the Popeyes had eliminated the Devil's Disciples.
+He also wanted Satan's Angels to purge their own ranks of several members who he felt were unfit to be Hells Angels.

 As a result of the biker war that Buteau had instigated, there were only three biker gangs left in British Columbia, namely Satan's Angels, the Tribesmen of Squamish and the Highwaymen of Cranbrook.
 On 23 July 1983, the Satan's Angels gang joined the Hells Angels, giving them new chapters in Vancouver, Nanaimo and White Rock.

 Buteau attended the ceremony in Vancouver where the Satan's Angels bikers burned their old patches to put on new Hells Angels patches handed out by Buteau.
-Also attending the ceremony were delegations from the Hells Angels' two chapters in Laval and Sorel and from Oakland, California plus other pro-Hells Angels biker gangs such as the Gitans of Sherbrooke and the 13th Tribe of Halifax.
+Also attending the ceremony were delegations from the Hells Angels' two chapters in Laval and Sorel and from Oakland, California, plus other pro-Hells Angels biker gangs such as the Gitans of Sherbrooke and the 13th Tribe of Halifax.
 Buteau had declared that the Tribesmen would be a prospective Hells Angels chapter with the promise to join as a full chapter if they proved themselves worthy while the Highwaymen would be a Hells Angels puppet club.